How to cut down on laundry dosing system costs

 As an installation engineer or a chemical manufacturer, you can do little to reduce the costs linked to your core products or services.
 The key lies in the choice of laundry dosing equipment you select and associate with your brand.

 Contrary to popular belief, the purchasing price per dosing unit isn’t the main driver when it comes to reducing costs.
 Look beyond the acquisition cost and study the entire life-cycle of the installation.
-To ensure that you are providing the most cost-effective dosing solution to your customers, here are three important questions that you need to ask your laundry dosing system manufacturer.
+To ensure that you are providing the most cost-effective dosing solution to your customers, here are some important questions that you need to ask your laundry dosing system manufacturer.

 1. What is the lifecycle of the laundry dosing pump tubes, and what are the alternatives?